WarwickTechCrew/tc-website-wiki/README.md

 This will start a live-reloading web server at [http://localhost:3000](http://localhost:3000).

+The following environment variables can also be added on deployment:
+* `SHORTLINK_URL`: The base URL for shortlinks (e.g. `https://wwtc.uk`).
+If not defined, the site URL will be used

 ## Assets
 Images and assets can be stored in `static/images`.
 Please follow the naming convention for images to ensure that credit is given to the author, and please resize the images to 85% quality jpegs of a reasonable size.